BUILD A DPMS 308 AR10 LOWER RECEIVER FROM PARTS (STEP BY STEP GUIDE)

-Assemble, build a DPMS 308 AR Lower with the Instructions included on the page.
+Assemble, build a DPMS 308 AR Lower with the step by step Instructions included on the page.

 I attempted to document the assembly process with images, however there were times when it was just not possible to hold the parts in place and take a picture.